learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Managing_Environment_Variables_and_Secrets.md

 public class JwtTokenProvider {
     private String jwtSecret = "Top Secret Key";

+    // Using the super secret jwtSecret, we want to generate a token for user authentication
-    public String generateToken(String userId) {
+    // If jwtSecret is leaked, everyone can pretend to be anyone in our system which is bad! public String generateToken(String userId) {
         Date now = new Date();
         Date expiryDate = new Date(now.getTime() + jwtExpirationMs);